-Richard A. Searfoss became a research pilot in the Flight Crew Branch of NASA's Dryden Flight Research Center, Edwards, Calif., in July 2001.
+Richard A. Searfoss became a research pilot in the Flight Crew Branch of NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA, in July 2001.
 He brought to Dryden more than 5,000 hours of military flying time and 939 hours in space.
 Searfoss left NASA for the private sector in February 2003.

 Searfoss served in the U.S. Air Force for more than 20 years, retiring with the rank of colonel.
-Following graduation in 1980 from Undergraduate Pilot Training at Williams Air Force Base, Ariz., Searfoss flew F-111s at RAF Lakenheath, England, and Mountain Home Air Force Base, Idaho.
-He attended the U.S. Naval Test Pilot School, Patuxent River, Md., as a U.S. Air Force exchange officer in 1988.
-He was an instructor pilot at the U.S. Air Force Test Pilot School, Edwards Air Force Base, Calif., when selected for the astronaut program in January 1990.
+Following graduation in 1980 from Undergraduate Pilot Training at Williams Air Force Base, AZ, Searfoss flew F-111s at RAF Lakenheath, England, and Mountain Home Air Force Base, ID.
+He attended the U.S. Naval Test Pilot School, Patuxent River, MD, as a U.S. Air Force exchange officer in 1988.
+He was an instructor pilot at the U.S. Air Force Test Pilot School, Edwards Air Force Base, CA, when selected for the astronaut program in January 1990.

 Searfoss became an astronaut in July 1991.
 A veteran of three space flights, Searfoss has logged 39 days in space.
 He served as STS-58 pilot on the seven-person life science research mission aboard Space Shuttle Columbia, launching from NASA's Kennedy Space Center, FL, on Oct.
 18, 1993, and landing at Edwards Air Force Base, CA, on Nov.
 1, 1993.
 The crew performed a number of medical experiments on themselves and 48 rats, expanding knowledge of human and animal physiology.